ipld/ipld/schemas/introduction.md

 Various constraints about data cannot be expressed with IPLD Schemas, by design.
 For example:

-  * There are no [dependenent types](https://en.wikipedia.org/wiki/Dependent_type), so you cannot express constraining relationships between values.
+  * There are no [dependent types](https://en.wikipedia.org/wiki/Dependent_type), so you cannot express constraining relationships between values.
   * The Data Model doesn't express certain limitations that may be useful in a specific programming language (e.g. unsigned integers).

 But these limitations mean the IPLD Schema DSL as a useful documentation tool because it is fairly easy to understand without much prior exposure.
 This is in contrast to many other schema languages which attempt to encompass a much broader scope and suffer the complexity consequences of doing so.